Stores creative acceptance policies

 Stores for infant and follow-on formula must not contain messaging that discourages breastfeeding or that claims that the product can be a substitute for breastfeeding.

-Infant formula is intended for infants between 0 -12 months in Australia, UAE and Mexico and between 0 - 6 months in other locales.
+Infant formula is intended for infants between 0 -12 months in Australia and Mexico and between 0 - 6 months in other locales.

-Follow on formula is intended for infants older than 12 months in Australia, UAE and Mexico and between 6 -12 months in other locales
+Follow on formula is intended for infants older than 12 months in Australia and Mexico and between 6 -12 months in other locales

-- USA, Japan and Canada: Infant formula is permitted only in the USA, Japan and Canada.
+- USA, Japan, UAE and Canada: Infant formula is permitted only in the USA, Japan, UAE and Canada.

-- India: Baby feeding products such as baby feeding bottles are prohibited.
+- India: Infant formula, follow-on formula and baby feeding products such as baby feeding bottles are prohibited.

 We prohibit knives whose primary purpose is, or is marketed to be, for combat or military use, self-defense, or to encourage violent behavior.
 Examples include zombie knives, combat knives, assault knives, throwing knives, daggers, boot knives, spring-assisted knives, hand-to-hand or fighting knives, gravity knives, bayonets, drop-point knives (Mexico only), swords, self-defense knives, and ninja stars.